-Archbishop Diarmuid Martin has criticised sectors of the Catholic press in Ireland.
-Photograph: Eric Luke/The Irish Times
+The Catholic Archbishop of Dublin Diarmuid Martin has criticised sectors of the Catholic press in Ireland, accusing them of displaying a "growing tendency to tabloidism".

 There was, he said, also a “growing and worrying” phenomenon of blogs that were “not just partial and sectarian, but at times very far away from the charity with which the truth should be expressed”.